Cavan Orphanage fire

 The Cavan Orphanage fire occurred on the night of 23 February 1943 at St Joseph's Orphanage in Cavan, Ireland.
-35 children and 1 adult employee died as a result.
+35 children and one adult employee died as a result.
+All of the lay teachers and nuns survived the fire.
 Much of the attention after the fire surrounded the role of the Poor Clares, the order of nuns who ran the orphanage, and the local fire service.

 History of the orphanage

 The Poor Clares, an enclosed contemplative order, founded a convent in Cavan in 1861 in a large premises on Main Street.
-In 1868 they opened an orphanage, designed by William Hague Jnr.
-At that time young petty criminals could be educated and learn a trade in a reformatory; however, orphaned and abandoned children were not accorded the same opportunity.
+In 1868 they opened an orphanage, designed by William Hague Jr. At that time young petty criminals could be educated and learn a trade in a reformatory; however, orphaned and abandoned children were not accorded the same opportunity.
 The Industrial Schools Act 1868 sought to address this by the establishment of the industrial school system.
 In 1869 a school, attached to the convent, was established and became known as the St. Joseph's Orphanage & Industrial School.

 Events of 24 February 1943

-A fire started in the early morning hours of 24 February 1943 in the basement laundry and was not noticed until about 2 a.m.
-The subsequent investigation attributed it to a faulty flue.
-The sight of smoke coming out of the building alerted people on Main Street.
-They went to the front entrance and tried to gain entry.
-Eventually they were let in by one of the girls (Rosemary Caffrey) but not knowing the layout of the convent, they were unable to find the girls.

-By this time all of the girls had been moved into one dormitory.
-At this stage it would have been possible to evacuate all of the children but instead the nuns persuaded the local people to attempt to put out the fire.
-It has been widely claimed that the reason the orphans were not evacuated was that the nuns did not think it "decent" for the girls to be seen in public in their nightgowns.